List of birds of Nauru: Gulls, terns, and skimmers

-Laridae is a family of medium to large seabirds, the gulls, terns, and skimmers.
+Laridae is a family of seabirds consisting of gulls, terns, and skimmers.
 Gulls are typically grey or white, often with black markings on the head or wings.
-They have stout, longish bills and webbed feet.
-Terns are a group of generally medium to large seabirds typically with grey or white plumage, often with black markings on the head.
-Most terns hunt fish by diving but some pick insects off the surface of fresh water.
+Terns are generally smaller than gulls with more pointed wings and bills, many also having forked tails which help with aerial manoeuvrability.
+Both species can be found inland near lakes and rivers, however gulls have adapted well to human presence and can often be found in urban centers.
 Black noddies are extensively hunted as food in Nauru.